jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

   - The main problems faced at different stages are different.
 It is the right choice to seek a quick solution to the problem.
 No application architecture is ever the same.
+  - Don't optimize prematurely.
+In actual projects, you can find the most time-consuming places to optimize.
+- Consistency, sometimes not so important, can be sacrificed in exchange for performance.
+  - If it is a stateless service, such as a general API service, you don’t need to consider CAP.
+The consistency is generally guaranteed by the later storage.
+For very critical places, you can deal with it according to the specific situation.

 Approaching a Design Problem: